koskath/arete2/course_content/SC/final_md_files/Lecture10/lecture_10_slide_8_evolution-of-containerships-22.md

-# Evolution of Containerships 2/2
+# Slide 8 of Lecture 10 contains information about Evolution of Containerships 2/2

 2012
 Marco Polo (CMA CGM)